mesosphere-backup/dcos-cassandra-service/README.md

 ```

 ### Backup and Restore

+DCOS Cassandra supports backup and restore from S3 storage for disaster recovery purposes.

-The DCOS Cassandra framework does not allow for autosnapshot to be enabled.
-Autosnapshot created on disk snapshots that Cassandra will never remove.
-Instead the service provides a mechanism to snapshot your tables and ship them to a remote location.
+Cassandra takes a snapshot your tables and ships them to a remote location.
 Once the snapshots have been uploaded to a remote location, you can restore the data to a new cluster, in the event of a disaster, or restore them to an existing cluster, in the event that a user error has caused a data loss.

 #### Backup